saveryanov/tileserver-gl-init-directory/README.md

 Map style is stored in **styles** directory.
 It was created with [Maputnik online editor](http://editor.openmaptiles.org) and based on the "OSM Bright" default style.
 However some features have been slightly changed: icons are now stored localy and now you can see housenumbers on the map.

+This is just example of tileserver-gl usage.
+You can change it as you wish.
+Hope it helps.

 ## Run ##

 Clone this repository: